 TCP routing functionality has been applied to Lattice.
 Shannon said that they believe Lattice provides a good development environment for developers working on IoT (Internet-of-Things) applications to get feedback.
 Once this is in place in Lattice they will return to improving the BOSH release and the integration with Cloud Foundry and the Cloud Controller user-experience.

-Mike Dalessio from Pivotal gave an update on Buildpacks.
+Mike Dalessio from VMware gave an update on Buildpacks.
 Since there are been no objections, on Monday 20th July they will cut new versions of all the buildpacks that contain binaries specific to the Cloud Foundry stack.
 Until now, they have been using Heroku’s binaries that just happen to work.

 Changes to the PHP buildpack will be rolled up into the beta branch in the next few days.
 Mike said that currently there is the “million module approach” which means all the different modules are treated as separate binaries which makes the manifest extremely large.
 They will be moving away from that model and will have a single PHP binary that will contain all the modules in it, so that they do not have to be dynamically loaded.
 Mike would like to know if anyone finds this objectionable via the cf-dev mailing list.